What is climate change?

 How we can make a difference

-To start, you could work out your carbon footprint.
+If you are interested, you could start by working out your carbon footprint.
 There are a number of tools available to help with this, such as the WWF’s footprint calculator at: https://footprint.wwf.org.uk/#/

-Some of the links available from this page provide more information explaining about climate change, how the climate is projected to change in the future, and some of the things you can do to help make a difference.
+Some of the links available from this page provide more information explaining about climate change and the climate emergency and things you can do to help make a difference.